gautambaghel/terraform-google-terraform-cloud-agents/modules/tfc-agent-mig-container-vm/README.md

-## Self Hosted TFC Agent on Managed Instance Group
+## Self Hosted Terraform Cloud Agent on Managed Instance Group Container VMs

-This module handles the opinionated creation of infrastructure necessary to deploy Terraform Agent on MIG Container VMs.
+This module handles the opinionated creation of infrastructure necessary to deploy Terraform Cloud Agents on MIG Container VMs.

 This includes: